VPN Demand Surges Around the World

 Date: 22 September-31 October

 Demand for VPN services to circumvent the social media blocks rocketed by 2,164% on September 22 compared to the 28 days prior.
-VPN demand rose further still in the following days, peaking at 3,082% higher than before the protests on September 26.
+VPN demand rose further still in the following days, peaking at 3,082% higher than before the demonstrations on September 26.

 The average daily demand for VPN services has remained very high since that peak at 951% above the baseline.
 VPN demand began to soften significantly compared to the peak however on October 12, which may reflect that the Iranian authorities are have increasing success at blocking VPN traffic.